API Architecture | Teleport

 - Dynamic Identity File credentials are Identity File credentials with support for reloading credentials from disk.
 This makes them appropriate for Machine ID integrations, as you can reload the credentials when Machine ID rotates the underlying identity files.

 - Key pair credentials have a much simpler implementation than the other Credentials listed and may feel more familiar.
-These are good for authenticating clients hosted directly on the auth server.
+These are good for authenticating clients hosted directly on the Auth Service.

 - TLS credentials leave everything up to the client user.
 This is mostly used internally, but some advanced users may find it useful.